PFAS (Per- and Polyfluoroalkyl Substances) and PFOA (Perfluorooctanoic acid) Lawsuit

 Individuals who suffered from health problems from PFAS exposure including autoimmune disease, mental impairments, infertility, developmental disabilities, blood disorders, thyroid dysfunction, and cancer may be eligible to pursue a claim and seek financial compensation.

-PFAS (per- and polyfluoroalkyl substances) are a group of manmade chemical compounds that are known for their molecular stability and resistance to water and oil.
+PFAS (per- and polyfluoroalkyl substances) and Perfluorooctanoic acid (PFOA) are a group of manmade chemical compounds that are known for their molecular stability and resistance to water and oil.
 These chemicals are used in thousands of regularly used products such as food packaging and cookware, and can also be present in contaminated water.
 Recent studies show that exposure to these chemicals poses numerous health risks.

 If you or a loved one was exposed to PFAS and developed health problems, contact Maxwell Law Group LLP today.
 We can answer your questions and review your case for free.